 - a.
-Bullying is defined as engaging in repeated and/or severe, aggressive behavior likely to intimidate or intentionally hurt, control, or diminish another person, physically or mentally, that is not speech or conduct otherwise protected by the First Amendment. - 6.
-Computer, Computer Networks, or Technology Misuse - a.
+This includes, but is not limited to, the computer resources of students, faculty, staff, or visitors.
+Any violation of Board Policy 809 (Acceptable Use) will result in disciplinary action. - b.
 Computer Identification and Access - i.
 No student shall use another individual's identification or password; create access into the computing network in such a way that will bypass the College security systems; attempt unauthorized access or use of College computing resources or data; gain unauthorized entry into a file to copy, use, read, change the contents, or for any other purpose; conduct an unauthorized transfer of a file; violate software licenses or copyrights while using College equipment; or use computing services in any way which may violate College policy or federal, state, or local laws.

-- b.
-Misuse or Abuse of Computers or Computer Networks - c.
+c.
+Misuse or Abuse of Computers or Computer Networks

+i.
 Tampering with or misuse, alteration, or abuse of any computer, computer system, service, program, data, network, cable television network, or communication network including telephone or computer lines and wireless networks.

-Conduct covered by this offense includes, but is not limited to: unauthorized entry into a file, to use, read, or change the contents, or for any other purpose; unauthorized transfer of a file; or use of another. - d.
-Theft or Other Abuse of Computer Facilities and Resources Theft or other abuse of computer facilities and resources is defined as but is not limited to: Unauthorized entry into a file, to use, read, or change the contents of for any other purpose.
-Unauthorized transfer of a file. - e.
-Use of another individual's identification and/or password. - f.
-Use of computing facilities and resources to interfere with the work of another student, faculty member, or College official. - g.
-Use of computing facilities and resources to send obscene or abusive messages. - h.
-Use of computing facilities and resources to interfere with normal operation of the College computing system. - i.
-Use of computing facilities and resources in violation of copyright laws. - j.
-This includes, but is not limited to, the computer resources of students, faculty, staff, or visitors.
-Any violation of the Board Policy 809 (Acceptable Use) will result in disciplinary action.
+- d.
+Theft or Other Abuse of Computer Facilities and Resources - Theft or other abuse of computer facilities and resources is defined as but is not limited to: Unauthorized entry into a file, to use, read, or change the contents of it for any other purpose.
+Unauthorized transfer of a file. - ii.
+Use of computing facilities and resources to interfere with the work of another student, faculty member, or College official. - iii.
+Use of computing facilities and resources to send obscene or abusive messages. - iv.
+Use of computing facilities and resources to interfere with normal operation of the College computing system. - v.
+Use of computing facilities and resources in violation of copyright laws.